tralfamadude/pdf_trio/data_prep/ft_data_prep/README.md

 they are useful for inspecting extracted text because the training file itself does not contain doc IDs.
 The staging directory is emptied at the start of a run.

-Speed: about 8 docs per second are processed.
+Speed: about 6 docs are processed per second.

 Then do FastText training and evaluation example:
 ```